-Using limited amount of equipment that produce any emissions.
-Offset any limited emissions by growth of the Cannabis canopy.
+Using limited amount of equipment that produce any emissions such as generators, which are solely identified for this project as a backup source of energy in case of emergency.
+Offset any limited emissions by growth of the Cannabis Canopy and recycled organic material.

-Will solid waste be produced?
+• Will solid waste be produced?
 If yes, how will it be disposed of?